turingschool/front-end-curriculum/lessons/module-3/testing-async.md

     mockEvent = { preventDefault: jest.fn() }
     wrapper = shallow(<AddGroceryForm updateGroceryList={mockUpdateGroceryList} />)
   })

+  // We no longer need to test that the fetch is happening!
+We tested the fetch in isolation in apiCalls.test.js already!

   it('resets the state after adding a new grocery', async () => {
     wrapper.setState({grocery: mockGrocery})